backstage/backstage/plugins/kubernetes/api-report.md

 import { OAuthApi } from '@backstage/core-plugin-api';
 import { RouteRef } from '@backstage/core-plugin-api';

+// Warning: (ae-forgotten-export) The symbol "ClusterLinksFormatter" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "clusterLinksFormatters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const clusterLinksFormatters: Record<string, ClusterLinksFormatter>;

 // Warning: (ae-missing-release-tag) "EntityKubernetesContent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const EntityKubernetesContent: (_props: {
   entity?: Entity | undefined;
 }) => JSX.Element;

+// Warning: (ae-missing-release-tag) "formatClusterLink" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function formatClusterLink(options: {
+  dashboardUrl?: string;
+  dashboardApp?: string;
+  object: any;
+  kind: string;
+}): string | undefined;

 // Warning: (ae-forgotten-export) The symbol "KubernetesAuthProvidersApi" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "KubernetesAuthProviders" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)